tjd1234/cmpt225fall2023/assignments/a2/README.md

   - if the marker can easily fix your file and make it work, then there is only a small deduction
-  - if the marker has to spend a lot of time fixing your file, then there is a larger deduction; if they can't make it work, then they you will get
+  - if the marker has to spend a lot of time fixing your file, then there is a larger deduction; if they can't make it work, then they you will get 0

 ### Hints

-- The objects you store on the undo stack should contain enough information to undo the operation that was just performed.
-You could, for example, your stack could store `Action` objects, where `Action` is a private `struct` that stores the name of the action and any other information needed for undoing.
+- The objects you store on the undo stack should contain enough information to undo the operations they correspond to.
+Your stack could, for example, store `Action` objects, where `Action` is a private `struct` that stores the name of the action and any other information needed for undoing.